 Digital signage, no matter where it’s used or for what purpose, needs to function in a way that guides and engages.
 Successful digital signage implementations bypass the Point A to Point B mindset and instead present users with dynamic, real-time insight into a space, product, or service.
 Digital signage design must:

-These design objectives can be achieved through static visual elements (photos, text, use of white space) accompanied by digital complements (video, motion graphics, sequential animations).
+Static, visual elements can achieve these design objectives.
+Include photos, text, and the use of white space accompanied by digital complements.
+For example, try video, motion graphics, and sequential animations.
 That said, there is no one-size-fits-all solution for the perfect digital signage design, so it’s crucial that design function and aesthetics don’t overshadow content and intention.

 Digital signage content is just as important as the design elements, and finding that compositional balance is as much about aesthetics as it is content presentation.

 Breaking the static plane, in both design and function, has propelled digital signage into multiple industry spaces.
-It’s this toeing the line between analog and digital—playing with the space between motion and stillness and incorporating elements of both modern and traditional design—that makes digital signage an exciting solution for personalized consumer expectations.
-Digital signage continues to evolve, and it’s asymmetrically thinking innovators, architects, and designers that find successful new ways to use the technology.
+It’s towing the line between analog and digital.
+Playing with the space between motion and stillness and incorporating elements of both modern and traditional design.
+That makes digital signage an exciting solution for personalized consumer expectations.
+In sum, digital signage continues to evolve, and it’s asymmetrically thinking innovators, architects, and designers that find successful new ways to use the technology.